 The need to reform network charging so that it’s cost-reflective for all parties is not a new issue.

 We’ve seen previous reviews by Ofgem and industry code modifications proposed over the last few years.
-But more recently the interest has been centred around so called embedded benefits.
+But more recently the interest has been centered around so called embedded benefits.
 That is, the benefits that small scale distribution connected generators derive from suppliers paying the net of embedded generation charges such as Transmission Network Use of System (TNUoS).
 The question is whether this is still appropriate in a market where ‘embedded generation’ is increasing.

 Here's our latest view on the changes and how they may impact you.